kliem/KPartiteKClique/ALGORITHM.md

 This approach might seem counterintuitive, as we start with the vertex that is least likely to be contained in a k-clique.
 However, this allows to reduce the recursion depth significantly.
-While selecting a vertex in the smallest part completly fails in some instances (did not finish in 24 hours), the implementation mcqd of the last reference finishes in 12 seconds.

-mcqd completely ignores the given k-partition and just computes the clique number by coloring the graph (but likely not optimal).
+`mcqd` completely ignores the given k-partition and just computes the clique number by coloring the graph (but likely not optimal).